jiaweimtr/jiaweimtr.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the [Vision and Machine Learning Lab](http://vml.cs.sfu.ca) at Simon Fraser University (SFU) and a Research Engineer at [Borealis AI](https://www.borealisai.com/en/).
-I am supervised by Professor [Greg Mori](https://www.cs.sfu.ca/~mori/).
-I also work closely with Professor [Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) (UBC), Professor [Stephan Mandt](http://www.stephanmandt.com) (UCI), Dr. [Andreas Lehrmann](https://scholar.google.de/citations?user=DM49PecAAAAJ&hl=en)(Borealis AI), Dr. [Cheng Zhang](https://cheng-zhang.org) (Microsoft Research) and [Joe Marino](https://joelouismarino.github.io) (CalTech).
+I am a Research Engineer at [Borealis AI](https://www.borealisai.com/en/).
+My work focuses on time series analysis in financial applications.

-My focus is on statistical machine learning and deep generative models, especially automatic structured representation learning by combining deep learning, probabilistic graphical models and information theory.
-I'm also interested in applying such model to practical scenarios including computer vision and financial applications.
+In addition to time-series analysis, I'm also interested in deep generative models, especially automatic structured representation learning by combining deep learning, probabilistic graphical models and information theory.

 # News
-* We have summer internship vacancies focusing on _structured representation learning_ and _graph convolutional networks_.
-If you are interested, please email me with your CV.
+* One paper **accepted** to *European conference on Computer Vision (ECCV)2020*.
+See you (virtually) in UK!
 * Three papers **accepted** to *2nd Symposium on Advances in Approximate Bayesian Inference (AABI)*, one as **spotlight**!
 * One paper **accepted** to *Learning with Temporal Point Processes* workshop at NeurIPS '19.
 * Serving as local chair for 2nd Symposium on Advances in [Approximate Bayesian Inference (AABI)](http://approximateinference.org).
 Welcome to attend!